PayPal-vs.-Stripe-vs.-Authorize.Net

 Stripe—The Most Secure Recurring Payment Services Provider

-More than 27 percent of US citizens use it for making online purchases.
-Merchants prefer Strip due to its well-designed APIs that offer innovative features that open the integration and customization avenues for the subscription businesses, tech startups, SaaS, rentals, and other IoT-based ventures to boost their recurring revenue and accept more recurring payments without any frictions in the online payment processing.
+A significant percentage of US citizens use it for making online purchases.
+Merchants prefer Stripe due to its well-designed APIs that offer innovative features.
+Stripe opens the integration and customization avenues for subscription businesses, tech startups, SaaS, rentals, and other IoT-based ventures.
+It aids in boosting their recurring revenue and accepts more recurring payments without any friction in the online payment processing.

-Stripe works best with the eCommerce subscription businesses.
-Stripe can integrate with almost any eCommerce platform to tap recurring transactions in no time with as much customization as you want.
+Noticeably, Stripe works best with eCommerce subscription businesses.
+It can integrate with almost any eCommerce platform to tap recurring transactions in no time, with as much customization as you want.

-Stripe aims to facilitate as the payment gateway for many of the subscription-based-larger businesses, complex SaaS products, marketplaces.
-Some of the most high-profile clients of Stripe including bigwigs like Target, Lyft, Pinterest, Kickstarter, and others.
+This payment services provider facilitates larger subscription-based businesses, complex SaaS products, and marketplaces.
+Some of Stripe’s most high-profile clients include bigwigs like Target, Lyft, Pinterest, Kickstarter, and others.

-Stripe offers no monthly fee for the account and charges a highly affordable and industry-specific transaction fee for the online recurring payments.
-With Stripe, no strings are attached and merchants can also easily terminate the account at any point if they want to switch or cancel the account for any reason.
+Stripe offers no monthly fee for the account and charges an extremely affordable and industry-specific transaction fee for online recurring payments.
+With Stripe, no strings are attached, and merchants can easily terminate the account at any point if they want to switch or cancel the account for any reason.

-Unlike many other payment gateways, Stripe allows merchants to migrate the data if for any reason merchant wants to migrate to any other payment gateway.
+Unlike many other payment gateways, Stripe allows merchants to migrate the data if they want.

 Stripe Advantages